 What if one limb is obviously weaker than the other?

 Let’s use bicep curls as an example here.
 You are performing bicep curls with dumbbells and realise you are fatiguing after 11 reps when using your left arm.
 However on the right side you can do 15 before you fatigue.
 This would be highlighting an obvious imbalance in the strength of these muscles.
 In this scenario consider training to fatigue on the left side and then performing the same amount of reps on the right side (11 on each in this case).
 This will give your weaker side the chance to catch up to the stronger side.

 We hope after reading this article it is obvious that there are various benefits to unilateral training.
 However, we also want to highlight that there is no such thing as a one size fits all training model.
 For example performing an above head dumbbell shoulder press one side at a time is generally not going to be an issue for you (unless the weight is way too heavy for the level of training you are at).
 However going straight into one legged squats without mastering the two legged squat first would be dangerous as it could lead to injury.

 When you are training though we hope you throw in some exercises where you are working one side at a time to help your body work it’s way towards a strong and optimally moving body.
-If you are interested in this style of training and have any questions, please feel free to get in contact with us via our contact form.
+If you are interested in this style of training and have any questions, please feel free to get in contact with us.
 We would be more than happy to give you personalised tips.
 For more training ideas check out our blog and videos at Functional For Life.
 Thanks for reading and happy training everyone!